 The road ahead for hemp beverage distribution

-The brands that will succeed are those that treat distribution not as an afterthought but as a core strategic function: understanding the regulatory requirements in every market, building the right partnerships, pricing with discipline, and using tools like Alculator to ensure the margin math works for every participant in the chain.
+The brands that will succeed are those that treat distribution not as an afterthought but as a core strategic function: understanding the regulatory requirements in every market, building the right partnerships, pricing with discipline, and using tools like Alculator to ensure the margin math works for every participant in the chain — under the current rules and under whatever comes next.

 Ready to price your hemp beverage portfolio?